-The purpose of this policy is to provide guidance as for where encryption technologies are to be implemented and limits the use of encryption to those algorithms that have received substantial public review and have been proven to work effectively.
+The purpose of this policy is to provide guidance for where encryption technologies must be implemented and limits the use of encryption to those algorithms that have received substantial public review and have been proven to work effectively.
 Additionally, this policy provides direction to ensure that State and Federal regulations are observed, and legal authority is granted for the dissemination and use of encryption technologies outside of the United States.

-• Criminal justice data when transmitted across public networks or any private network that is shared with non-criminal justice users
+- Criminal justice data when transmitted across public networks or any private network that is shared with non-criminal justice users

-• User or application level credentials (account names & passwords)
+- User or application level credentials (account names & passwords)

-• Personally identifiable information as defined by the Oregon Identity Theft Protection Act.
+- Personally identifiable information as defined by the Oregon Identity Theft Protection Act.

 - Electronic protected health information (ePHI) such as health benefit data covered under HIPAA privacy regulations

-Be aware that the export of encryption technologies is restricted by the U.S. Government.
+The export of encryption technologies is restricted by the U.S. Government.